SEMC7/TPET-and-KTPET/README.md

-the code of TPET and KTEPT
+the code of TPET and KTEPT.
-also includes the dataset used in the paper
+also includes the dataset used in the paper.